Jump to Content

 Will the PEIS include the California Desert Conservation Area?

-The PEIS will include those lands within the California Desert Conservation Areas (CDCA) which are open to solar energy development in accordance with the provisions of the California Desert Conservation Area Plan 1980, as amended.
-The PEIS will not include lands within the CDCA that have other special designations, such as National Monuments, Wilderness Areas, Wilderness Study Areas, Wild and Scenic Rivers, National Historic and Scenic Trails, Areas of Critical Environmental Concern, or other special management areas that are inappropriate for or inconsistent with extensive, surface-disturbing uses.
+The PEIS will include those lands within the California Desert Conservation Area (CDCA) which are open to solar energy development in accordance with the provisions of the California Desert Conservation Area Plan of 1980, as amended.
+The PEIS will not include lands within the CDCA that have other special designations, such as National Monuments, Wilderness Areas, Wilderness Study Areas, Areas of Critical Environmental Concern, Desert Wildlife Management Areas, or other special management areas that are inappropriate for or inconsistent with extensive, surface-disturbing uses.

 Back to Top